This thread was archived. Please ask a new question if you need help.

 All Replies (2)

 One more thing my OS is Debian Buster.

 Hi, I'm not a Linux user so cannot give specific advice in that regard.
 However, to eliminate your extensions as the cause - which is certainly a possibility, try starting Firefox in Safe Mode.
-More - Troubleshoot Firefox issues using Safe Mode.
+More - Diagnose Firefox issues using Troubleshoot Mode.

 If it's OK in Safe Mode, disable any theme or extensions - 3-bar menu > Add-ons > Themes/Extensions, then restart Firefox; now if it's still OK, re-enable them one by one until you find the culprit.
 You may need to restart Firefox after enabling some extensions.

 To remove 'You must logon to this network before you can access the internet,' type about:config into the address bar, press Enter and accept any warning, then copy and paste the following into the search box network.captive-portal-service.enabled Now on the search result, click the Toggle button at the right-hand end to change from True to False.
 You may need to restart Firefox to implement the change.

 It might be worth disabling any antivirus programs you are using to test if that's the cause.

 Can't give specific advice regarding your particular model of router, except to say that a 4G router should definitely work with Firefox and any other browser - have you tried a different browser to eliminate whether it's a Firefox issue or not?
 Does a different device work with the router?
 It sounds a bit odd that you have a flashing light...

 If your question is resolved by this or another answer, please help other users by marking the best reply as Solved.
 Thank you!